-The Trinity House uniform, according to Mr Zebedee Scaping (Headmaster 1854-1909), originally consisted of ‘a dress coat of blue cloth with long tails, lined with white, a stand up collar of white cloth and brass buttons, a blue waistcoat with brass buttons, and trousers of white duck or blue cloth’.
+The Trinity House uniform, according to Mr Zebedee Scaping (Headmaster 1854-1909), originally consisted of ‘a dress coat of blue cloth with long tails, lined with white, a stand-up collar of white cloth and brass buttons, a blue waistcoat with brass buttons, and trousers of white duck or blue cloth’.
 Tall beaver hats were also worn, a practise which continued on Sundays until around 1854, when blue cloth caps of the Royal Naval pattern were substituted.
 Recent changes to the uniform have resulted in the following dress codes.
-The lower school uniform, (lower school being years 7 through to 9), consists of pullover, white dress shirt, trousers of black and a black beret.
+The lower school uniform, (lower school being years 7 through to 9), consists of a Merchant Navy themed pullover, white dress shirt, trousers of black and a black beret.
 The upper school uniform, (upper school being years 10 and 11) is the naval ‘square rig’ uniform, white shirt, and a white cloth covered peak cap.

 A year after the opening of the school, the Board of Trinity House devised a ‘Founders’ Day’, or ‘Dinner Day’.
 A feature of the dinner is that after the meal, each student, with their backs turned, takes two oranges from a basket behind them.
 This old custom, said to have been introduced to prevent students deliberately picking the largest fruit and thereby instilling a sense of fairness, continues to this day.